dmnfarrell/pandastable/README.md

 for a table widget that can be used in a desktop appplication.

 ## The DataExplore application

 Installing the package creates a command *dataexplore* in your path.
 Just run this to open the program.
 This is a standalone application for data manipulation and plotting meant for education and basic data analysis.
 See the home page for this application at http://dmnfarrell.github.io/pandastable/

 <img src=https://raw.githubusercontent.com/dmnfarrell/pandastable/master/img/viewerapp.png width=600px>

-## For programmers.
+## For programmers

-See See http://pandastable.readthedocs.io/en/latest/ for API docs or the wiki.
+See https://pandastable.readthedocs.io/en/latest/modules.html for API docs.

 ## Links